ziglang/zig/README.md

  * Powerful constant expression evaluator.
 Generally, anything that *can* be figured out at compile time *is* figured out at compile time.
  * Tagged union enum type.
 No more accidentally reading the wrong union field.
+ * Generics so that one can write efficient data structures that work for any data type.
  * Easy to parse language so that humans and machines have no trouble with the syntax.
  * The binaries produced by Zig have complete debugging information so you can,